Thank you for your response

 The consignor or consignee should generate the e-way bill when the value of goods transported is more than Rs.
 50,000 (each consignment or all consignments put together) in their own vehicle/railways/ airways/ ship.
 However, where transport is by road, and the consignor/consignee does not generate the e-way bill as the case may be, the onus lies on the transporter/GTA to generate the e-way bill.
 The transporter/GTA has to generate an e-way bill based on the consignor’s Part-A/ invoice details.

 e-Way Bill has to be generated even if the value of goods is below Rs.
 50,000 for the following:

 1. Job-Work: Goods sent by the principal from one state to a job worker in another state.

-2. Handicraft Goods: e-Way Bill should also be generated in case of Inter-state transport of goods by a dealer exempt from GST Registration.
+2. Handicraft Goods: e-way bill should also be generated in the inter-state transport of goods by a dealer exempt from GST Registration.

 |PART A||PART B|

-Part A has to be filled up at the time of Generation of the e-Way Bill for the first time by:
+Part-A has to be filled at the time of generation of the e-way bill by:

 *changed with effect from 7th March 2018

 The view of the form as laid down in the rules is as follows: